bitraker/SteelSeriesScreenSync/README.md

 An unofficial application that sync screen colors with SteelSeries devices.

+Update: The files `SteelSeries ScreenSync.part1.rar` and `SteelSeries ScreenSync.part2.rar` are split due to 25mb limit of Github.
+They contain a much better compressed version of the v0.5 screensync app.

 ## Disclaimer

 Written in Python3.x on a Windows machine.
 The application is in a very early alpha release.
 I have only had access to my own SteelSeries devices, consisting of a Rival 650 Mouse, QtK Large Mouse Pad and a K750 per-key illuminated keyboard.
 The code works in my setup on those devices.
 If you experience problems with your device, please open an issue, so the code can be updated.